-***This webpage was updated on 6/1/23 to reflect a deadline extension for concept papers and full applications.***
+***This webpage was updated on 7/25/23 to reflect a deadline extension for full applications.***

 On April 20, 2023, the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) announced the Operation and Planning Tools for Inverter-Based Resource Management and Availability for Future Power Systems (OPTIMA) funding opportunity, which will award $30 million in funding for projects that address emerging challenges and opportunities for grid planning and operation engineers and technicians arising from the power system’s transition to variable renewable energy sources and inverter-based power electronic grid interfaces.